J Paul Getty Museum of Art

 Getty Center and Villa

-Run by the J. Paul Getty Trust, the Getty Center is one of the best art museums in America, with over 1.3 million vistors annually.
+Run by the J. Paul Getty Trust, itself founded by the oil magnate and art collector J Paul Getty (1892-1976), the Getty Villa and Center makes up one of the best art museums in America, with over 1.3 million vistors annually.
 Famous for its architecture, it displays Western art from the Middle Ages to the present day.

 Frick Collection